minimal1st/tallest_buildings_in_montreal/README.md

 # Front-End Web Developer Nanodegree
 # Project: The Tallest Buildings of Montréal

-### Languages and technologies used: HTML, CSS, JavaScript, jQuery, Google Maps API, AJAX.
+### HTML, CSS, JavaScript, jQuery, Google Maps API, AJAX.

 ### How to Launch the Application